DEUTSCHE GIGA ACCESS GMBH

-Ragnar Geerdts has over 13 years of experience in private equity and mergers and acquisitions.
+Ragnar Geerdts has over nine years of experience in private equity.
 He has extensive knowledge of the automotive supplier and telecommunications industries and in mechanical and plant engineering.
 He was involved in numerous investments and disinvestments, including DNS:NET, Frimo, Formel D, inexio, mageba, Oechsler and Unser Heimatbäcker.
 Ragnar Geerdts also led the investment process in vitronet, netzkontor nord, von Poll Immobilien, BTV Multimedia, FLS and DING Group and DGA.
 In these companies he sits on the advisory councils of these companies.
 Before joining Deutsche Beteiligungs AG he worked in the area of M&A at Bayer AG and at Deutsche Post AG.

 He holds a degree in Business Administration from Freie Universität Berlin, and also studied at the Beijing Foreign Studies University.